schumannl00/Segment_App/README.md

 export nnUNet_preprocessed="/path/to/nnUNet_preprocessed"
 export nnUNet_results="/path/to/nnUNet_results"
 ```
+Than download all the remaining parts from requirements.txt (pip install -r requirements.txt , easy support for uv might be added at some point as it is faster)
 ## Usage
-0. Add paths for label and id jsons which need structuring as in the examaple
+0. Add paths for label and id jsons which need structuring as in the example
 1. Launch the application:
    ```bash
    python segment_app.py
    ```
+   or use launch.ps1 script (add shortcut to desktop for coworkers who are not used to CLI)

 2. Configure input and output paths:
    - Set the input path (DICOM data folder)